TASEmulators/desmume/README.md

 # Microphone

-Press 'R' will send a waveform to microphone.
+Press 'R' will emulate a blow on microphone.
 It *may* be useful for playing some games.